-The NC recommended that Directors, Mr Marat Devlet-Kildeyev and Mr Tan Han Beng be put forward for re-election at the forthcoming Annual General Meeting ("AGM").
-The Board accepted the recommendation and being eligible, both Mr Marat Devlet-Kildeyev and Mr Tan Han Beng, will be offering themselves for re-election at the forthcoming AGM.
-Information on Mr Marat Devlet-Kildeyev and Mr Tan Han Beng as required in Appendix 7F of the Catalist Rules under Rule 720(5) of the Catalist Rules are set out in the "Additional Information on Directors Seeking Re-election" section of this Annual Report.
+The NC recommended that Directors, Mr Ravi Chidambaram and Mr Edwin Tham Soong Meng be put forward for re-election at the forthcoming Annual General Meeting ("AGM").
+The Board accepted the recommendation and being eligible, both Mr Ravi Chidambaram and Mr Edwin Tham Soong Meng, will be offering themselves for re-election at the forthcoming AGM.
+Information on Mr Ravi Chidambaram and Mr Edwin Tham Soong Meng as required in Appendix 7F of the Catalist Rules under Rule 720(5) of the Catalist Rules are set out in the "Additional Information on Directors Seeking Re-election" section of this Annual Report.

-Mr Marat Devlet-Kildeyev will, upon re-election as a Director, remain as CEO.
+Mr Ravi Chidambaram will, upon re-election as a Lead Independent Director, remain as the Chairman of the NC and a member of the ARC and the RC.

-Mr Tan Han Beng will, upon re-election as a Director, remain as the Chairman of ARC and a member of the RC and the NC
+Mr Edwin Tham Soong Meng will, upon re-election as a Director, remain as the Chairman of the RC and a member of the ARC and the NC.

-The Board, with the concurrence of the NC, has also considered Mr Ravi Chidambaram, Mr Tan Han Beng and Mr Edwin Tham Soong Meng to be independent for the purposes of Rule 704(7) of the Catalist Rules.
+The Board, with the concurrence of the NC, has also considered Mr Ravi Chidambaram and Mr Edwin Tham Soong Meng to be independent for the purposes of Rule 704(7) of the Catalist Rules.